From natural to artificial photosynthesis: the search for new fuels

 Our planet is currently experiencing the worst climate crisis in history due to the massive CO2 emissions into the atmosphere.
 This CO2 comes from the use of fossil fuels (oil, petrol, natural gas and so on) to obtain energy.
 Increased concentrations of greenhouse gas such as CO2 cause global warming with the results of rising sea levels and periods of global drought.
 All of this makes it more urgent than ever to develop renewable and sustainable energy.

 If we look to the environment, we can see how plants are capable of creating their own energy from sunlight, water and CO2.
 Imagine that we, as scientists, could replicate the same process.
 Artificial photosynthesis is a chemical process that aims to mimic plants and obtain fuel from sunlight and water through the water separation reaction (2H2O → 2H2 + O2), which allows us to obtain hydrogen (H2) as fuel.
-Alternatively, CO2 can also be used to produce carbon-based fuels.
+Alternatively, CO2 can also be used to produce carbon-based fuels and we can even degrade plastics with this technology.

 The separation of water is not a reaction that happens spontaneously in nature, otherwise there would be no water in the seas or rivers.
 Very complex systems are required to separate water, to capture sunlight and break down the bonds of water molecules to generate oxygen and hydrogen.
 Using hydrogen as a fuel produces water vapour, the only emission generated after the energy has been obtained.